 - To engage our children about History through real, relevant and purposeful learning.

 - To inspire children’s curiosity about the past and to recognise its significance today.

-- Achieve their absolute potential by having the highest expectations of their learning.
+- Achieve their greatest potential by having the highest expectations of their learning.
 This is enabled by positive relationships and a nurturing environment.

 We implement History through:

 The national curriculum provides a structure and skill development for the History curriculum being taught.
 This is linked to the rainbow curriculum and our Learning Missions to provide a creative approach which reflects a balanced programme of study.